Micron to bring microchip plant to upstate New York - NewsBreak

 “Chips are essential to our economy, and if we were to lose the ability to manufacture chips here in the United States, it would be a severe, both economic security and national security risk,” Schumer said in an interview with The Associated Press.
 “This will be the most advanced memory chip manufacturing facility in the United States and probably the world.
 And it’s located in a place that will really benefit from it.”

-The company plans to invest up to $100 billion over the next 20-plus years to construct the project, with the first investment of $20 billion planned by the end of the decade.
-The deal is also expected to bring more than 9,000 jobs to Micron, and officials believe it could also bring close to 40,000 other ancillary jobs to the region, from suppliers to contractors, officials said.
+The company plans to invest up to $100 billion over the next 20-plus years, with the first investment of $20 billion planned by the end of the decade.
+The deal is also expected to bring more than 9,000 jobs to Micron, and officials believe it could also bring close to 40,000 other ancillary jobs to the region, from suppliers to contractors, Schumer said.

 After signing the $280 billion bill last month, President Joe Biden touted the New York investment as proof that it was working.